- Date : 14/08/2023

 TCS on foreign remittance

-According to the recent amendments in the Finance Bill (2020), under the Liberalised Remittance Scheme (LRS) that came into effect from 1 October 2020, TCS at the rate of 5% will be imposed on the money remitted outside India.
-However, if a remittance is made for a loan taken for higher education, the TCS rate applied is 0.5% of the amount remitted.
+In the Budget 2023, the TCS on foreign remittance under the Liberalised Remittance Scheme (LRS) was increased from 5% to 20%, except for remittances related to education or medical treatment.
+This means that if a remittance is made for a loan taken for higher education, the TCS rate applied is 0.5% of the amount remitted.
 A new sub-section (1G) in Section 206C has been created for this purpose.

 The remittances for which TCS will be applied are the ones where money is sent outside the country under the RBI’s LRS or for buying foreign tour packages.
 Under LRS, resident individuals are allowed to remit up to $250,000 per financial year to pay for costs related to travelling, medical treatment, studying, gifts and donations, maintenance of close relatives, among other activities.